 I will tell you here what are

-Durable and where those two words apply because these two words sometimes cause confusion to users of JMS providers.
+Durable and where these two words are applicable because these two words sometimes cause confusion to the users of JMS providers.
 Generally,

 A message can have either one of the delivery modes – Persistent and Non-persistent – when the message is sent by its originating client.

 According to JMS specification when a message is sent with delivery mode as Persistent then JMS provider takes an extra care to ensure that message is not lost due to JMS provider failure.
 So in this scenario message will be saved on disk and sent later if consumer is inactive.

 By default the delivery mode of a message is Persistent.